AliceNovel/AquaNotes/docs/CONTRIBUTING.md

-# Contribution
+# Contributing

-Thanks for your contribution in Aqua Notes!!
+Thank you for your interest in contributing to Aqua Notes!
+In this document, we'll outline what you need to know about contributing and how to get started.

 ## Technology / Language Used

 This application has been created using Blazor WASM.

 Main library: